Homework

 If you accept that the many languages spanning all of Europe and much of Asia are related, then the question becomes: How did this happen?
 Did the original settlers of the Eurasian continent all speak one language that separated into daughter languages over time?
 Or did a prehistoric group of people somehow expand across the Eurasian landmass, conquering the inhabitants and spreading their language?
 This is called demic diffusion.
 Or did a new culture or religion become wildly popular and spread across Eurasia, bringing a new language to the existing inhabitants?
 This is called cultural diffusion.

-We call the original language spoken by these hypothesized people before it separated into daughter languages proto-Indo-European (or PIE).
-Since the early 1800's there has been a quest to determine who the people who spoke proto-Indo-European were and where they came from.
-Their ancestral home, called the urheimat in German, has been hypothesized to be in various places, including Turkey (the Anatolian hypothesis), India, Armenia, Ukraine and Russia (the steppe hypothesis), Northern Europe, Paleolithic Europe, and even the Arctic.
+We call the original language spoken by these hypothesized people before it separated into daughter languages: proto-Indo-European (or PIE).
+Since the early 1800's there has been a quest to determine who were the people who spoke proto-Indo-European and where they came from.
+Their ancestral home, called the Urheimat in German, has been hypothesized to be in various places, including Turkey (the Anatolian hypothesis), India, Armenia, Ukraine and Russia (the steppe hypothesis), Northern Europe, Paleolithic Europe, and even the Arctic.

-When Indo-European history started in the second millenium BCE, the Indo-European languages were already differentiated and disbursed, so to determine what happened prior to that, we can't rely on historical records.
+When Indo-European history started in the second to first millenium BCE, the Indo-European languages were already differentiated and disbursed, so to determine what happened prior to that, we can't rely on historical records.
 Instead, we look to linguistics, archeology, myth, and archaic DNA for circumstantial clues about what happened.
 Even if we can determine with some certainly where the proto-Indo-European homeland was, determining how and why the culture spread so far will still involve many mysteries.
 Those are the mysteries we are exploring in this course.

 Hittite